 For reasons that seem to have been lost in the mists of history someone at the ITA thought that highbrow programming was required and appropriate for the new weekend franchise for London starting in summer 1968, replacing the somewhat less than highbrow ATV London, despite that fact that the considered highbrow Rediffusion London had lost its own franchise in the same round of contracts.

-The new franchise had been given to the London Television Consortium, soon to be
+The new franchise had been given to the London Television Consortium, and after a

 The opening weekend was chaotic as industrial action forced London Weekend off air after about ten seconds.
 Alongside the promised comedies we didn't see we were spared a Saturday evening with Stravinsky and a new take on BBC's Going For A Song, The Auction Game.
 Frost had allotted himself three shows over each weekend dedicated to current affairs, modern culture, comedy and music, while the rest of the schedule was an awkward mixture of the posh and the profane.